erizov/Professor/semester_08/lecture_47_support_systems/knowledge_base/school.en.md

 ## Simple Explanation

-Knowledge Base is an algorithm used to solve specific problems in computer science.
+Knowledge Base is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying knowledge base to solve specific tasks in knowledge;
-- using knowledge base in production systems for base;
-- integrating knowledge base into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of knowledge base:
+Consider a specific example of how knowledge base works:

-1. Data preparation: input data for knowledge base (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of knowledge base to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions